aldoborrero/use-nix-action/README.md

 ![GitHub Actions badge](https://github.com/aldoborrero/use-nix-action/workflows/use-nix-action%20test/badge.svg)

-This action combines two common actions when using [`Nix`](https://nix.org) on any Github Action:
+This action is a composite action that combines multiple common actions when using [`Nix`](https://nix.org) on any Github Action, minimizing the setup.
+Below you can see the list of included actions:

 - [cachix/install-nix-action](https://github.com/cachix/install-nix-action)
 - [aldoborrero/direnv-nix-action](https://github.com/aldoborrero/direnv-nix-action)

-That's it!
+More actions will be supported soon.

 ## Inputs

 Specify inputs using the `with:` keyword in your workflow file.

 All regular `cachix/install-nix-action` inputs are supported:

+- `enable_install_nix_action`: Enables `cachix/install-nix-action`.
+The default
+  is `true`.

 - `extra_nix_config`: append to `/etc/nix/nix.conf`